gbschroeder/ict4d-playbook/guide/approach.md

 Peace Corps Volunteers are able to have the most impact when they operate at the intersection of national priorities and resources, community priorities and assets, and the Volunteers’ own knowledge, skills, and attitudes.

-Recognizing that particular roles and projects are going to be more easily accessible and achievable by Volunteers is key to the Peace Corps having the as much an impact as possible.
+Recognizing that particular roles and projects are going to be more easily accessible and achievable by Volunteers is key to the Peace Corps having as much of an impact as possible.

 </div>

 ## Layers to support ICT4D globally

-Merging the goals of ICT4D for Volunteers, the mandate for the ICT4D Initiative, and the Peace Corps Niche allows us to hone on the four essential layers that support staff and Volunteers in their ICT4D efforts:
+Merging the goals of ICT4D for Volunteers, the mandate for the ICT4D Initiative, and the Peace Corps Niche allows us to hone in on the four essential layers that support staff and Volunteers in their ICT4D efforts:

 - **Knowledge**: Peace Corps is managing our in-house expertise and ICT4D talent to support retention, learning, knowledge exchange, and technical assistance.
 - **Portfolio**: We are assembling and organizing a  portfolio of field-proven ICT4D solutions that can be quickly and easily adapted to the need of individual projects and communities, scaled, and sustained over time.